← Back to work

 A tier rebrand that touched every team, every page, and every surface on the platform.

 The existing loyalty structure had Silver, Gold, and Platinum.
-Before Bronze existed, Agoda's lowest-tier users had no identity in the product.
+Before Bronze existed, Agoda’s lowest-tier users had no identity in the product.
 If you had fewer than two bookings, you were just “Agoda Member.”
-No badge, colors, or sense of belonging to anything.
+No badge.
+No color or sense of belonging to anything.

-I was brought in to rerand that entry tier (without disrupting what was already working).
+I was brought in to rebrand that entry tier (without disrupting what was already working).

 Before the rebrand